CartoDB/carto-vl/docs/guides/09-interactivity-events.md

     </iframe>
 </div>

+### Getting started
-In order to start, grab the source from a working template like this [basemap](/developers/carto-vl/examples/maps/guides/getting-started/step-1.html).
-Copy its source code into a new file called `interactivity.html` and test it is working fine before going on.
+To start, grab the source from a working template like this [basemap](/developers/carto-vl/examples/maps/guides/getting-started/step-1.html) one and copy the source code into a new file named `interactivity.html` and test it by opening the file in a browser before moving forward.

-Add a navigation control to the map, with:
+Next, add navigation controls to the map by pasting this code underneath the basemap definition:
 ```js
 // Add zoom controls
 const nav = new mapboxgl.NavigationControl();